user profile avatar

 Bio

-I am a first generation college student and the daughter of two Lebanese immigrants.
-I enter medical school with a genuinely open mind, eager to build the exposure, knowledge, and clinical skillset that will propel me forward into whatever career path is best suited for me.
+I enter medical school with a genuinely open mind, eager to build the exposure, knowledge, and clinical skillset that will propel me forward into whatever career path best suits me.
 What I am sure of, regardless of the clinical context, is my desire to put patients first, and find ways to serve those on the margins of quality care.
 Whether this is done in a formal capacity by way of an organization such as UNICEF or Doctors Without Borders, or indirectly by way of working in an underserved community like mine, I am eager to use my platform to promote the best of preventive and restorative care – one mother or child at a time.
+Any scholarship fund would be put towards my dream of becoming a doctor and future service trips.
+I greatly appreciate your consideration!

 Education